sam-goodwin/shapes-legacy/packages/@shapes/hive/README.md

 # @shapes/hive

-Maps a Punchcard Shape Record to its corresponding Hive Schema compatible with AWS Glue.
+Maps a Punchcard Shape Struct to its corresponding Hive Schema compatible with AWS Glue.

-# Define a Schema with a Record
+# Define a Schema with a Struct

 ```ts
 import { string, integer, number, array, set, map, Description } from '@shapes/core';